amy01-28/Amy_BlueStampPortfolio/index.md

 # Solar Tracker
 It is the tracker which detects where the sun light shines so that it can convert from the solar energy to eletric energy.

-This description should draw the reader in and make them interested in what you've built.
-You can include what the biggest challenges, takeaways, and triumphs from completing the project were.
+<! ---This description should draw the reader in and make them interested in what you've built.
+You can include what the biggest challenges, takeaways, and triumphs from completing the project were. -->

 |Name| School name| **Area of Interest** | Grade |